 The Black River is a free-flowing Coastal Plain river bordered by a rural landscape of forests and farmlands.
 The river corridor presents a ribbon of dense swamp forests, dark waters, and white sandbars.
 The Black River is named for its black water, darkly stained and resembling a tea or coffee color, which results from the tannins leached from plant material in the surrounding swamps.
 The channel pattern of the Black River alternates from large, open "lake-like" areas to narrow channels.
-The bottom of the river is a very clean sand.
 At lower water levels, there are numerous sand bars.

-A 75-mile segment of the Black River was designated a State Scenic River in June 2001.
-This Scenic River designation extends from State Road 40 Bridge (June Burn Road) in Clarendon County, through Williamsburg County, and ends at Pea House Landing in Georgetown County.
+A 75-mile segment of the Black River is designated a State Scenic River and the designation extends from State Road 40 Bridge in Clarendon County, through Williamsburg County, and ends at Pea House Landing in Georgetown County.

 Navigation note: Some sections of the Black River upstream of Pea House Landing are difficult to navigate when river-water-level conditions are low.
 When the USGS gage height at Kingstree is reading 2-feet or lower, several sections of the river channel become shallow and boaters have to walk rather than float those river sections.